ketan-lambat/IIITsCouncil-Frontend/README.md

 * should have screenshots of mobile, tablet and desktop view
 * should contain screenshot of **Lighthouse** audit report
 * should contain compressed images in assets
-* code should tested on Chrome Beta, Mozilla, Edge and Safari web browsers
+* code should be tested on Chrome Beta, Mozilla, Edge and Safari web browsers